FIN - Finance

 FIN 2003 Financial Management (2-2-3)

-The objective of this course is to equip students with the foundational knowledge and skills in financial management and decision-making.
+The objective of this course is to equip students with foundational knowledge and skills in financial management and decision-making.
 The students will gain an understanding of different long-term financing options available to companies and how they can be utilized to support management decisions.
-They will learn to apply the concept of time value of money in bond valuation and capital budgeting techniques, and analyze the financial health of companies using ratio analysis.
-The course will also explore the management of firms' working capital and the various short-term financing options.
+They will learn to apply the concept of time value of money in bond valuation and capital budgeting techniques, along with the management of firms' working capital They will also develop the ability to analyze the financial health of companies through ratio analysis.

 Prerequisites: ACC 1003